-With the participation of 100 poets and invited from more than 45 countries, 125 activities will be held, including poetry readings, concerts, workshops, conferences, conversations, panels, and artistic interventions.
+With the participation of 180 poets and invited from more than 103 countries, 125 activities will be held in virtual media, including poetry readings, workshops, conferences, conversations and panels.

 We will celebrate with great joy the community of Medellin, essential for this project, due to its massive commitment, the vocation of life and freedom, and for its resilience in the face of war pressure, as well as for its determination to move forward participating in a cultural transformation in order to overcome the damages that our fratricidal war has caused to our human existence, to culture and language.
 This cultural transformation also requires that the population acquires awareness and manifests itself before the threats of the global climate crisis and the deterioration of the environment that affects the city of Medellin, which is the ninth city in Latin America with the highest degree of pollution.

 The thematic axes of the 30th Medellin International Poetry Festival will be:

 These topics will be the basis of the contents that will be disseminated among the audience and the local and global public reached by the communication process of the project.